What is a randomized evaluation?

 Can organizations afford randomized evaluations?

 Randomized evaluations cost less than people think relative to non-randomized evaluations.
 Evaluations, of course, can be expensive, but should be thought of as an investment in order to learn what programs work, and how to make real improvements.
 In the short run, randomized evaluations can cost less than some quasi-experimental evaluations because they allow for smaller sample sizes.
 In the long run, experimental evaluations are less risky and hence less costly because they provide more reliable information for improving operations.

 How long do IPA studies take?

-Studies can take as little as a few months, and as long as several years to complete, depending on the length of the intervention and the outcomes of interest.
+Studies can take as little as a few months, and as long as several years to complete, depending on the length of the program and the outcomes of interest.
 For instance, in the case of microfinance we are interested in learning how certain approaches are more or less effective for generating new clients.
 These can be done more quickly, since the outcome of interest is merely signing up for the service.
-Studies which measure impact clearly take longer, since one needs to wait a reasonable time period for the impact to occur.
+Studies which measure impact clearly take longer, since you need to wait a reasonable time period for the impact to occur.

 How can I find out more about IPA's work?